-As I was reading more than a hundred comments about the two biggest eating issues you are struggling with, I could sense your frustration and I deeply wanted to help each and every one of you make sense of your eating issues!
+As I was reading more than a hundred comments here and on our Facebook page about the two biggest eating issues you are struggling with, I could sense your frustration.
+I deeply wanted to help each and every one of you make sense of your eating issues!

-Your biggest eating issues are symptoms of an underlying pattern!
+Your eating issues are symptoms of an underlying pattern

 As I explain to the health and wellness professionals in our mindful eating training programs, every eating challenge involves one (and often more) of the decision points in the Mindful Eating Cycle.

 It is important for you to know that although your longstanding eating issues might feel overwhelming, frustrating, or even hopeless to you, to me, they are patterns we work with all the time!
 As you can see, there are many common issues so you are NOT alone.

 And, I promise, there are reasons these are happening to you over and over, and there are specific skills and tools you can learn that will help you finally break free!
 But we need to get to the roots of the issues first.

 I reorganized the eating issues you shared into the six decision points of the Mindful Eating Cycle to show you how this tool gives us a logical place to start.
 (Granted, there was so much more I wanted to ask about each trigger to help me understand the pattern, but more on that in a moment.)
 You’ll find my article, “Making Sense of Your Eating Issues,” below.